Return to the Contents of this page

 These questions run through contemporary rhetoric.
 Is rhetoric a means of domination?
 Much of this work answers "Yes" but adds that rhetoric also contains the power of freedom from that domination.
 So freedom and domination becomes a central dimension of theorizing about rhetoric.

 Once this framework is established then questions about the conditions of domination and rhetoric's work in them come forward.
 In 1969, Robert Scott and Donald K. Smith charged rhetorical critics and theorists to consider that traditional rhetoric entailed assumptions of oppression.
 Foucault has been a major figure in this move.
-Another central critique is the feminism.
+Another central critique comes from feminism.
 Of course, the intellectual movement we call "feminism" is as multifaceted as any other movement.
 There are political feminists, cultural feminists, radical feminists, marxist feminists, and so on.
 Not all are amenable to a role for rhetoric.
 The ones we will read take the feminist critique as a rhetorical problem.
+A final and fecund manifestation of the move is Raymie McKerrow’s notion of Critical Rhetoric.
+McKerrow attempts to domesticate Foucault’s critique to guide rhetorical study.

 Preparation Guide for this Unit